meemmahmuda/Pickaboo.com-Manual-Testing/README.md

 4. Compare the actual behavior with the expected result.
 5. Mark the status as **Pass**, **Fail**.
 6. For failures, log a defect with steps to reproduce, screenshots, and environment details.
-7. Retest after the defect is fixed and run regression checks on related areas.

 ---